r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.33 [Sep 18, 2019] =
+= 1.0.34.1 [Oct 26, 2019] =
-* Added complete ACF support.
-Simply activate the ACF plugin, and Rank Math will detect the custom fields for Content Analysis.
-No more tinkering with code
-* Added status and Tools pages for better debugging
-* Added range value for the price field in Service Schema
-* Added some performance fixes to get the plugin ready for an upcoming major update
+* Added tooltip to the newly added robots meta options
-* Improved the working of power words, sentiment words and the focus keywords
-* Improved module manager and optimized for speed
+* Fixed errors appearing on BuddyPress user page
+* Fixed fatal errors appearing on some installations
+* Fixed JS error on some installations where stopwords option was enabled

+= 1.0.34 [Oct 24, 2019] =
+* Added a new one-click converter tool to help fix the Review Schema related errors which were appearing in GSC for all the older articles.
+[Read here](https://rankmath.com/kb/how-to-fix-review-schema-errors/)
+* Added an option to add any Custom Field to page analysis.
+No more tinkering with code (Rank Math >> Titles & Meta >> Posts/Pages/Post Type)
+* Added options to set new Robots Meta tags: max-snippet, max-video-preview, max-image-preview (https://i.rankmath.com/8ItIa7)
-* Changed the default priority to show description text before the excerpts in the Schema data
+* Added `rel="ugc"` attribute to all the links present in the comments and author URLs
-* Updated WordPress Helper library to 1.0.8
-* Updated auto keyword suggestion API to the latest version from Google
+* Added an option to set `rel="sponsored"` attribute (https://i.rankmath.com/YZpWmd)
+* Added dedicated Aggregate Rating options in Book, Course, Event, Product, Recipe and Software Schema types
+* Added an option to show Blog Page in Breadcrumbs when Static Page is selected
-* Removed BreadcrumbList Schema from the frontpage to adhere with Google's guidelines
+* Removed stopwords from Focus Keyword when checking for the FK in URL test
+* Improved Event Schema to accept 0 as the price value
-* Fixed a few tests not running if secondary focus keyword is selected
+* Improved secondary keyword tests performance
-* Fixed an Open Graph error on single product pages of WooCommerce
-* Fixed few tests in the SEO Analyzer, so it does not fail on some installations
+* Improved/Optimized Variables functionality
-* Fixed a warning when filtering the content for missing focus keyword in the title of the post
+* Fixed the issue where some variables were not showing value in the Preview area
-* Fixed an issue where WooCommerce variables were not working in the previous version properly
+* Fixed Breadcrumb Shortcode error when Breadcrumbs were disabled in the settings
+* Fixed WooCommerce Opengraph Error
+* Fixed undefined error when editing a post which doesn't has an editor
+* Fixed Redirection module not detecting when a term was deleted or changed
+* Fixed links autofill issue
+* Fixed a fatal error with the Role Manager module when all the options were unchecked
+* Fixed compatibility with Divi Premade layouts
-* Fixed a compatibility issue with the Ultra Seven Theme
+* Fixed a compatibility issue with Easy Digital Downloads showing the wrong title in the Preview
-* Fixed the "WordPress Database Error Column 'term_id' in field list is ambiguous" error
+* Fixed an Undefined property error on post type archive page
+* Fixed the working of a filter to remove tests from the content analysis
+* Fixed Optician Schema showing missing `priceRange`, image errors
-* Fixed an issue where `%currentmonth%` variable was not showing a translated month in the preview
+* Fixed missing fields in the Dry Cleaning business type
+* All pesky bugs have been exterminated.
+Continue as you were
+* Improved the code further for better performance as something huge is coming in one of the upcoming versions

 Full changelog can be found here - **[Rank Math SEO changelog](https://s.rankmath.com/changelog)**